cavemanguy/trajectory-information-principle/README.md

 ![Visualization](visualization.gif)

+##
+In this recreational research project, I explore an intriguing phenomenon in dynamical systems: how initial data "chooses" between multiple stable attractors based on intrinsic compatibility rather than mere proximity.
+While tinkering with convergence dynamics, I noticed that data points exhibit selective affinity for certain attractors - a resonance that goes beyond simple distance metrics in phase space.
+This observation led me to implement a system where each trajectory becomes a unique signature encoding both the initial conditions and the attractor landscape it navigates.

+The core insight emerged from watching how different input values, even when numerically close, would sometimes diverge to entirely different stable states.
+Rather than treating this as simple basin boundary crossing, I began exploring whether the data itself carries properties that create preferential "resonance" with specific attractors.
+My implementation demonstrates this through a compatibility function that allows attractors to selectively capture data based on intrinsic signatures.
+Each convergence trajectory thus becomes a rich encoding of how that particular data pattern interacts with the system's structure - a joint signature of both the information and the computational landscape.

+What makes this exploration particularly fascinating is that the trajectory serves triple duty: it encodes the original data, reveals the structure of the attractor landscape, and captures their interaction dynamics.
+This suggests that stable attractors could serve as computational primitives where the selection pattern itself performs computation - a form of morphological computation where the phase space geometry does the work.
+While established fields like reservoir computing use transient dynamics, this specific angle of selective attractor affinity based on data-attractor resonance appears less explored.
+The trajectories become a kind of dynamical hash function, where similar inputs might deliberately diverge to different attractors based on subtle property differences, creating a natural classification or encoding scheme.

+This work is purely exploratory - a curiosity-driven investigation into whether these dynamics could offer new perspectives on information processing in complex systems.
+The potential applications range from novel encoding schemes to pattern classification systems that leverage natural dynamics rather than forced computation.

 ## Core Theory

 Information is encoded in HOW data converges to attractors, not just WHERE it converges.
 Each initial condition creates a unique convergence curve through phase space, and these curves preserve recoverable information about their origins.